douglashellowell/react-element-cloner/README.md

 ## Task 3

-Create a `ToggleInputs` component that displays a button which, when clicked, toggles whether or not it's inputs are `disabled`.
+Create a `ToggleInputs` component that displays a button which, when clicked, toggles whether or not it's children (input/button/select/etc...) are `disabled`.

 ```jsx
 <ToggleInputs>